8 Wonders Of The World | Are They Worth Visiting?

 High atop Corcovado Mountain stands the iconic 30m (98ft) tall Christ the Redeemer, a symbol of faith, hope, and unity for the people of Brazil.

 As we ascended the mountain on foot, we were rewarded with panoramic views of Rio de Janeiro and the iconic statue.
+Our kids were disappointed not to be able to climb inside the structure, making it our least impressive world wonder, as you can see it from across the city.

 Best Time of the Year to visit